 - ½ tsp balsamic vinegar

-- Cut them with scissors and soak in hot water for about 20 minutes.
+- When they are cool enough to handle, cut the chillies with scissors and soak in hot water for about 20 minutes.

 Cooking the Chipotle Paste